-In the regime where the magnetic field strengths are sufficiently large that the hydrodynamic contributions are negligible we are to consider force free electrodynamics, wherein one uses the force free idea described above and apply it to the electrodynamic equations [167, 151].
-This reduces the system to the study of the full complement of the electrodynamics equations and the three momentum/velocity fields.
-Such a system is necessary when the plasma beta parameter is much less than unity, so the magnetic field energy and pressure dominate the hydrodynamic quantities.
-If at any point the ideal MHD system develops a plasma beta that drops well below unity the ideal MHD conditions break down and a new set of equations of motion are necessary.
+When the magnetic energy is much greater than the internal hydrodynamic energy i.e. $b^2 \gg \rho$ we enter a physical regime where the hydrodynamic contributions are negligible and we need to consider force free electrodynamics, wherein one uses the force free idea described above and apply it to the electrodynamic equations [182, 156].
+This reduces the system to the study of the full complement of the electrodynamics equations and the 3-momentum/3-velocity fields.
+Such a system is necessary when the plasma beta parameter is much less than unity, so the magnetic field energy and magnetic pressure dominate the hydrodynamic quantities.
+If at any point an ideal MHD system develops a plasma beta that drops well below unity, the ideal MHD conditions break down and a new set of equations of motion are necessary.
+An example of this occurring is near the event horizon of a rotating black hole, inside the ergo-sphere, where the frame dragging effects of the black hole wind the magnetic field lines increasing their local field strength.
+Such an effect has been studied using the full force-free approximation by Komissarov [171, 56, 183].
+He showed that accounting for an electric field arising from the frame dragging is important for the behaviour of accreting material, but in his studies, he did not include the dynamics of matter away from the black hole.
+By allowing the force-free approximation to be embedded in a GRMHD code, such that as the ideal MHD approximation is violated a new set of equations are automatically accounted for, we could get a better picture of the accretion process onto a moving black hole.

-Viscous Hydrodynamics
+Radiation Hydrodynamics

-Theories of relativistic viscous hydrodynamics, such as those presented in Misner, Thorn and Wheeler's Gravitation [4] are not in agreement with the kinetic theory of relativistic viscous hydrodynamics.
-I intend to continue my study of hydrodynamic systems by investigating a more general case of heat transport beyond the idealized cases.
-Some research into thermodynamic effects has been studied by investigating thermodynamic radiation from a Stephan-Boltzmann law for black-body radiation.
+I intend to continue my study of hydrodynamic systems by investigating a more general case of heat transport beyond the idealized situations.
+Some research into thermodynamic effects has been studied by investigating thermodynamic radiation from a Stephan-Boltzmann law for blackbody radiation.
 This is a necessary process to study if one is in the lower energy limit.
-If we deviate too far from the IR spectrum we usually have to leave the black-body treatments as a mild effect relative to other more dominating radiation effects [168, 169].
-More recent work on this effort are considered in Romatschke [170, 171].
+If we deviate too far from the IR spectrum we usually have to leave the blackbody treatments as a mild effect relative to other more dominating radiation effects [184, 185].
+More recent work on this effort are considered in Romatschke [186, 187].
+By including the radiative effects we expect to model the observable energy signatures of accreting matter, and will work towards obtaining a more complete picture of the accretion process for other astrophysical compact objects.